USDA-ARS-NWRC/snowav/README.md

 [![GitHub version](https://badge.fury.io/gh/USDA-ARS-NWRC%2Fsnowav.svg)](https://badge.fury.io/gh/USDA-ARS-NWRC%2Fsnowav)

-SNOw and Water model Analysis and Visualization was developed at the USDA Agricultural Research Service (ARS) in Boise, ID.
-SNOWAV processes model outputs from AWSM into basin and sub-basins formats that are meaningful for water resource managers and scientists.
+SNOw and Water model Analysis and Visualization was developed at the USDA Agricultural Research Service in Boise, Idaho.
+It processes model outputs from AWSM into formats and figures for water resource managers.
+See the CoreConfig.ini in this repo for more information on config options.

 ![image](https://raw.githubusercontent.com/USDA-ARS-NWRC/awsm/master/docs/_static/ModelSystemOverview_new.png)

+Currently snowav requires:
+- awsm model results in awsm_daily format, including  output files in the paths ```.../runs/runYYYYMMDD/snow.nc``` and ```.../runs/runYYYYMMDD/em.nc```
+- topo.nc files that have been created by the basin_setup package

+snowav expects:

+- input files in the paths ```.../data/dataYYYYMMDD/smrfOutputs/precip.nc``` and ```.../data/dataYYYYMMDD/smrfOutputs/percent_snow.nc```.
+If these do not exist the precip figures will be turned off.

 The standard manual snowav processing run is:
 ```
 snowav -f config.ini
 ```

+Notes and considerations:
+- if depth updates have been applied, year-to-date precipitation values are no longer valid

 If results have already been processed and put onto a database, figures can be created outside of a snowav processing run.